Trooping the Colour: Trot-past

-A state trumpeter of either of the two Household Cavalry regiments plays "The Trot" to signal the beginning of the sitting trot-past.
-"The Keel Row" is traditionally played, and much dust is raised by the horses.
+A state trumpeter of either of the two Household Cavalry regiments plays The Trot to signal the beginning of the sitting trot-past.
+The Keel Row is traditionally played, and much dust is raised by the horses.
 Both the King's Troop's lead gun and the King's Cavalry Standard (not dipped) are trotted past the King and the royal colonels, who are saluted with eyes right.

-As the trot-past ends the mounted band salutes the King, the drumhorse riders crossing their drumsticks above their heads.
+As the trot-past ends the mounted band salutes the King, the drum-horse riders crossing their drumsticks above their heads.
 They then proceed back to the east side of Horse Guards Parade and halt in place.